Financial Samurai

 Reasons To Negotiate A Severance

-1) Getting laid off typically you eligible for government unemployment benefits.
-Here in San Francisco, you can get up to $900 every two weeks.
-That’s $1,800 a month for at least 26 weeks.
+1) Getting laid off makes you eligible for government unemployment benefits.
+Here in San Francisco, you can get up to $450/week for 26 weeks.

 2) You may get severance.
 Many companies offer one to three weeks per every year worked.
-Please note that severance is completely at the discretion of the employer and is not required by law.
+Please note that severance is completely discretionary.
+It is not required by law.

 5) You will have no black marks on your employment record.
 This is key if you want to get back into the game at a future time.